sguir/ppgcourse/exercise_BP.md

 ```

-* Note that for running the STDis a file with all the covariables is normally used whereas to run the simulations under the STDis each variable should be included at time (Number of runs of simulations = Number of covariables).
+* Note that for running the STDis, a file with all the covariables is normally used whereas to run the simulations under the STDis each covariable should be included at time (Number of runs of simulations = Number of covariables).

 ### XtX, BFis and eBPis calibration

-Get the pod XtX (1000 pods):
+Get the XtX statistic from PODs (1000 PODs):

 ```R
 podis.xtx.lat=read.table("pod_hgdpvislat_1000_summary_pi_xtx.out", h=T)$M_XtX